We all want to be influential.

 Often times you can speed up the persuasion process by adding an element of scarcity to your offer or pitch.
 Make it crystal clear to everyone that your product is not only valuable but also rare and uncommon.

 Marketers know the value of listing not just what their product or service does but also how it benefits the end buyer.
 Where they tend to fall short is in explaining what the buyer or user stands to lose if they don’t purchase your product or service.

-Not only does this help differentiate among everyone else vying for customer attention but it also adds an element of scarcity to the offer.
+Not only does this help differentiate among everyone else vying for customer attention but it also adds an element of scarcity or #FOMO to the offer.

 Some examples of scarcity are:

 - Black Friday sales.
 People understand they only have short amount of time to cash in on these uncommonly big discounts on their favorite items.

 - Displaying a limited amount of stock on your website.
 Amazon lists “Only 4 left in stock” which lights a fire under the buyer to jump on it now

 Moderation is the key when applying scarcity to your process.
 If for example you own an eCommerce store and are constantly running “Today Only!” specials than your customers won’t feel compelled to purchase because they know another sale is only right around the corner.

 To apply this outside the marketing world, think about the people you know who are super busy and how meaningful it is when they choose to make room for you in their schedule.

 8. Get Rejected Purposely To Acquire What You Really Want